asteyven/SET08103-base/assessment/README.md

 ## Coursework Specification

-You will work on the project as a Scrum team.
+You will work on the project as a Scrum team of four.
 Details on Scrum are provided in [Unit 01 (b)](../units/unit01/unit01b.md), including an FAQ on how to apply Scrum in the module.

 You work for an organisation that requires reporting on population information.
 You have been tasked with designing and implementing a new system to allow easy access to this population information.
 The organisation has provided you with an SQL database to work from available [here](https://downloads.mysql.com/docs/world-db.zip).

 The organisation has asked for the following reports to be generated: